-CThe capital of the state of Quintana Roo, in the Yucatan Peninsula, Cancun is blessed with some of the beautiful beaches of the famous Riviera Maya.
+The largest city of the state of Quintana Roo (the capital is actually Chetumal), in the Yucatan Peninsula, Cancun is blessed with some of the beautiful beaches of the famous Riviera Maya.
 With a large airport that connects it to the rest of the country and many other places in North America and Europe, it’s easy to see why this is one of the most popular tourist destinations in Mexico.

 In Cancun will find plenty of good hotels, restaurants and activities to keep you busy in the city and right nearby.
 Curious to discover some of the best things to do in Cancun?
 Continue reading!